jsenv/core/docs/config/npm_package.md

 +</script>
 ```

-These mappings can generated automatically using [@jsenv/node-module-import-map](https://github.com/jsenv/jsenv-node-module-import-map#node-module-import-map).
+These mappings can be generated automatically using [@jsenv/node-module-import-map](https://github.com/jsenv/jsenv-node-module-import-map#node-module-import-map).

 Read more about importmap at https://github.com/WICG/import-maps#import-maps.

-That's all you need when the package has a js module export.
-If the package only have a CommonJS or UMD export you need a little more as documented below.
+## Use package written with import/export

+In theory you're good to go.

+But, if the NPM package omit import extensions use [@jsenv/node-module-import-map](https://github.com/jsenv/jsenv-node-module-import-map#node-module-import-map) to generate mappings for these imports.

-## Using a package written in CommonJS
+## Use package written in CommonJS

 Assuming you import code from a package written in CommonJS.